Qomo-CHENG/Optimal_code_in_CBM_aes/README.md

 <h1 align="center">Open-source for Attack-based Evaluation on Code-based Masking</h1>

 This repo is created for the open-source of the paper `Information Leakage in Code-based Masking: A Systematic Evaluation by Higher-Order Attacks`, which has been submitted to *IEEE XXXX*.
-All the data and scripts would allow other researchers to verify and reproduce our results.
+All the data and scripts would allow other researchers to verify and reproduce our coding-theoretic results.

 We present optimal linear codes in IPM, SSS-based masking, etc.
 **Note that the irreducible polynomial is g(X) = X^8 + X^4 + X^3 + X +1, which is the one used in AES.**